szarroug3/X-Ray_Calibre_Plugin/README.md

 2. You can click X-Ray and search for the word either by looking through the list or using the search bar.
 Clicking on the word will show you the same popup from #1.

 Note: X-Ray files work only work on Amazon products such as the Kindle PW.
 For more information on X-Ray files, see here: http://www.amazon.com/gp/help/custom...7-239A35EB4119
 It also has a notable clips section which show quotes from shelfari.
-If there are not enough shelfari quotes found, the plugin will more random excerpts so there are least 20 notable clips.
+If there are not enough shelfari quotes found, the plugin will add more random excerpts so there are least 20 notable clips.
 Github Page: https://github.com/szarroug3/X-Ray_Calibre_Plugin

 -------------------------------------------------------------------------------------------------------------------------------